bevyengine/rfcs/rfcs/ui-building-blocks.md

 2. We add a `propagate_style_changes::<S::Base, S::Final>` system to `CoreStage::Update`.
 3. We add a `propagate_style::<S::Base, S::Final>` system to `CoreStage::Update`, which runs after the corresponding `propagate_style_changes`.

-This is done under the hood for all of the built-in style parameters as part of `DefaultPlugins`.
+This is done under the hood for all of the built-in attributes as part of `DefaultPlugins`.

 ### Theming systems